ApolloAuto/apollo/README.md

 ## Documents

+* [Technical Tutorial](https://github.com/ApolloAuto/apollo/tree/master/docs/technical_tutorial): Everything you need to know about Apollo.
+Written as individual versions with links to every document related to that version.

 * [HowTo](https://github.com/ApolloAuto/apollo/tree/master/docs/howto): Brief technical solutions to common problems that developers face during the installation and use of the Apollo platform

 * [Specs](https://github.com/ApolloAuto/apollo/tree/master/docs/specs): A Deep dive into Apollo's Hardware and Software specifications (only recommended for expert level developers that have successfully installed and launched Apollo)